ferrous-systems/rust-training/training-slides/src/ffi.md

 On some systems, a C `char` is not 8 bits in size.
 Rust does not support those platforms, and likely never will.
 Rust does support platforms where `int` is only 16-bits in size.

+If `T: ?Sized`, then `Box<T>` may be larger than a single pointer as it will also need to hold the length information.
+That means it is no longer the same size and layout as `T*`.

 ## Calling this